 The audience share their insights and realisations from day 1: Getting quiet with your client.
 Listening (and speaking) behind the mask.
 Making it easy for clients to drop their guard.
 Soul connection and rapport with true self.
 The true sense of education: to lead out from within.
 The absence of judgment and insecurity as a context for facilitating insight.

-Jamie introduces an audio recording for Andy and he to listen to.
+Jamie introduces an audio recording for Andy to listen to.
 (A free bonus transcript of this audio is included in the programme.)

 Jamie answers audience questions: How do you know how your client is feeling?
 What role do intuitions and other ‘non-thinking’ feelings play?
-How do you ensure have a big impact in a 3 day intensive?
+How do you ensure you have a big impact in a 3-day Intensive?
 Audience members also share their realisations about the simplicity of the approach: less is more.